Schedule @devintern/code to drain your backlog continuously via systemd timers or cron

 • Set WorkingDirectory (systemd) or cd (cron) to your project directory so the correct .devintern-code/.env is loaded

-• Use absolute paths to the devintern and agent binaries, or pin PATH explicitly in the unit file
+• Use absolute paths to the devintern and agent binaries, or pin PATH explicitly in the unit file (see above)

 • For systemd, journalctl -u <unit> gives you logs; for cron, redirect stdout/stderr to a log file